Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: System Architecture and Methodology

 To guarantee complete processing of the state vector, any iterations that cannot be handled by the vectorized loop are managed via a scalar fallback routine.
 This ensures that all amplitudes are accurately transformed, even when they do not align with the vectorized block sizes.
 A similar prefetching (with a smaller offset) ensures even the remaining, non-vectorized elements benefit from lower cache miss penalties.

-These optimizations are illustrated in pseudocode: Algorithm~\ref{alg:hadamardLocalDefault} shows the baseline Hadamard transformation incorporating the new AoS, while Algorithm~\ref{alg:hadamardLocalOptimized} shows our fully optimised kernel.
-This implementation is engineered to maximize throughput on modern multi-core architectures through a series of low-level optimizations presented in Section~\ref{methodology}.
+These optimizations are illustrated in pseudocode: Algorithm~\ref{alg:hadamardLocalDefault} shows the baseline Hadamard transformation incorporating the new AoS, while Algorithm~\ref{alg:hadamard_full_ref} shows our fully optimised kernel.
+This implementation is engineered to maximize throughput on modern multi-core architectures through a series of low-level optimizations\footnote{Our AVX-512 implementation goes beyond simply widening AVX2 with FMA instructions.
+We employ a 512-bit aligned SoA layout, unroll loops in blocks of 16 iterations (corresponding to 4 complex amplitudes), and apply fixed-distance prefetching (e.g., +16, +32 elements) to reduce L1 cache latency.
+These elements, combined with carefully hand-written FMA-based vector kernels, significantly improve cache utilization and instruction throughput compared to the AVX2-AoS baseline. } presented in Section~\ref{methodology}.